echronos/echronos/components/interrupt-event/docs.md

 Note that `<name>` is the upper-case conversion of the interrupt event's name configured through [`interrupt_events/interrupt_event/name`].
 Applications should treat the numeric values of these constants as opaque values and use them in preference to raw numeric values to refer to interrupt events.

-### <span class="api">interrupt_event_task_set</span>

-<div class="codebox">void interrupt_event_task_set(InterruptEventId interrupt_event_id, TaskId task_id);</div>

-This function configures at run time which task is signaled when the specified interrupt event is raised.
-In some application scenarios, the static configuration via [`interrupt_events/interrupt_event/task`] is sufficient and does not need to be modified at run time.
-In those cases, this function does not need to be called.
-In other scenarios, it an interrupt event may need to be signaled to a dynamically changing set of tasks.
-In those cases, this function allows the application to update this configuration setting at run time.

 /*| doc_configuration |*/
 ## Interrupt Event Configuration